rithwikrajendran/rithwikrajendran/README.md

 # Rithwik Rajendran - Data Scientist

-Hi there, welcome to my GitHub profile.
+Hi there, welcome to my GitHub profile!

 I'm a Data Scientist, who worked at Wipro Limited for 3 years.
 I have a Bachelor's in Computer Science and Engineering and I'm currently coming towards the end of my Master's in Data Science from the University of Bristol.

 I started off my career as a software developer before jumping into Data Science within Wipro.
 I have specialized working with Python and have experience working with both supervised and unsupervised machine learning algorithms and techniques.
 I also have limited experience working with deep learning using PyTorch.